What to expect once onboard

 Most ships have several Messes for the crew and depending on your rank and privileges, you may be allowed to guest restaurants as well.
 The food is usually good enough, but after a while you will feel the need to go out and have an occasional lunch in a local restaurant as well.

-As far as accommodation goes, some cruise lines have already eliminated the 3 and 4 birth cabins, you will share maximum with another crew member, or depending on your position have a single room.
+As far as accommodation goes, some cruise lines have already eliminated the 3 and 4 birth cabins, you will share maximum with another crew member, or depending on your position you may even have a single room.
 Some of the newest ships actually have a single room for every one, but you may share a bathroom with another crew member.
 You will have to be considerate towards the needs of your room mate (s) and if smoking is allowed in the rooms, obtain their permission before lighting a cigarette inside.

 This is probably the most important bit of information for everyone who is interested in working on a cruise ship.
 While the salaries widely very between employees on the same position within the same company , this is more so the case between the different cruise lines.
 The pay is usually pretty competitive in the cruise industry, however still, make sure you are aware of your exact pay before you sign your contract.
 A lot of times you may be subject to taxes, allotment, etc, make sure you are familiar with your pay structure before you agree to join a ship.
 The hiring agent should be able to give you the exact information on this subject.